Out-of-Distribution Detection in Molecular Complexes via Diffusion Models for Irregular Graphs: Results

 All classifiers were trained on the same fixed GEMS latent representations.
 Performance was estimated following the same rigorous evaluation protocol as with our trajectory-aware OOD detection classifier, using balanced bootstrap test subsets to ensure robustness against class imbalance (Section \ref{sec:OOD_classifier_results}).
 As a main performance readout and robust indicator of detector quality, we compute the threshold-free AUROC (Table \ref{tab:ood-auroc-combined}).
 Additionally, we calibrate decision thresholds for each OOD dataset on held-out validation sets (maximizing F1-score).
 We then report the performance of the detector with the highest AUROC for each dataset (Table \ref{tab:gems-ood}).

-\paragraph{Adaptive Uncertainty Baseline (Rate-In)} To benchmark our method against state-of-the-art uncertainty estimation techniques, we implemented Rate-In \cite{zeevi2025rate}, a dynamic baseline that is built on the concept of Monte Carlo dropout.
+\paragraph{Adaptive Uncertainty Baseline (Rate-In)} We implemented Rate-In \cite{zeevi2025rate}, a dynamic baseline that is built on the concept of Monte Carlo dropout.
 Instead of a fixed global dropout rate, Rate-In applies adaptive, per-sample, per-layer dropout rates chosen to preserve information flow through the network.
 It works under the assumption that ID samples allow for relatively high dropout rates without disrupting the computation, whereas OOD inputs are more fragile and loose information under dropout perturbations.
 We integrated this adaptive scheme directly into the GEMS binding affinity predictor.
 For each molecular complex, the method iteratively optimizes the dropout intensity at every network layer, seeking the maximum dropout level that still preserves stable information flow.
 This process generates a sample-specific robustness profile.
 The final anomaly score is constructed by aggregating three distinct signals: The standard predictive variance (epistemic uncertainty), the heterogeneity of the optimized dropout rates across layers, and the computational effort (convergence difficulty) required to find these stable rates.
 High instability in these metrics indicates that the predictive model struggles to process the input structure, suggesting the input is OOD.